Schafer: As inflation looms, the bond run ends and investors scramble

 That's a remarkable thing, the end of a such a long market trend.

-If an investor bought the 30-year Treasury bond in the fall of 1981 when interest rates were peaking, all they would've had to do was take a three-decade nap and earn more than 15% a year the whole time, more or less risk-free.
+If an investor bought the 30-year Treasury bond in fall 1981 when interest rates were peaking, all they would have had to do was take a three-decade nap and earn more than 15% a year the whole time, more or less risk-free.

 Bonds don't usually perform that well, but they rarely cause losses.
 Because a bond is basically a form of a loan, though, one way to lose money is making a loan that doesn't get paid back.
 Another way to go backward is for interest rates to shoot up.